EnbyMo/EnbyMo/README.md

-I’m @Mo, I use xe/he/they pronouns.
+I’m @EnbyMo, I use xe/he/they pronouns.
 I am an autistic agender aroace.
 I’m interested in Stardew Valley, birds, and languages (both real and conlangs).
 I’m currently learning Danish and always learning about SDV modding.
 How to reach me: @dee_xe_xem on sdv discord (please no dms without asking first).